MFA in Writing Resources

 Program Guidelines

-The Bennington Writing Seminars (BWS) was founded in January 1994 by Liam Rector, working with Bennington College and with a core faculty of writer/teachers.
-In 2019 the Seminars celebrated its 25th Anniversary.
+The Bennington Writing Seminars (BWS) was founded in January 1994 by the poet Liam Rector, working with Bennington College and with a faculty of writer/teachers.
+In 2024 the Writing Seminars celebrated its 30th Anniversary.

-Bennington College has long been a home to the practitioner/teacher and to writers including Bernard Malamud, Theodore Roethke, W.H.
-Auden, Mary Oliver, Kenneth Burke, Hortense Calisher, John Gardner, Edward Hoagland, Stanley Kunitz, Ben Bellitt, Nicholas Delbanco, and Stephen Sandy among others.
+Bennington College has long been a home to the practitioner/teacher and to writers including W.H.
+Auden, Ben Belitt, Kenneth Burke, Hortense Calisher, Nicholas Delbanco, John Gardner, Edward Hoagland, Stanley Kunitz, Bernard Malamud, Mary Oliver, Theodore Roethke, and Andrea Dworkin, among others.

-The low-residency format is especially well-suited for the education of the writer.
-Periods of solitude, in tutorial correspondence with mentors, culminate in residencies at Bennington that are, in effect, intense symposia.
-The Seminars offer concentrations in fiction, nonfiction, poetry, as well as a dual-genre option to study across disciplines.
+The low-residency format is especially well-suited to the study of writing.
+The residencies that begin each term are, in effect, intense symposia, punctuated with periods of solitude, in tutorial correspondence with mentors.
+The Seminars offer concentrations in fiction, nonfiction, and poetry, as well as a dual-genre option to study across disciplines.

-The Seminars maintains a maximum student-to-faculty ratio of five to one in order to provide individual attention to each student.
+The Seminars maintain a maximum student-to-faculty ratio of five to one in order to provide individual attention to each student.

 The low-residency format is a response of the literary sensibility to the realities of modern life.
 It offers considerable freedom to the student, but the student must be self-disciplined and self-reliant.

-The final term is more or less devoted to completing the required thesis: a portfolio of stories or a novel, or a combination of the two, for the fiction writer; a collection of a nonfiction work for the nonfiction writer; a manuscript of poems for the poet; or a mixed-genre portfolio, for students who have done a third-term genre switch or have completed a dual-genre option, that reflects the course of study.
-Students will also submit a revised critical essay as part of their thesis and give a reading from their work during their final residency
+The final term is more or less devoted to completing the required thesis: a portfolio of stories or a novel, or a combination of the two, for the fiction writer; a collection of a nonfiction work for the nonfiction writer; a manuscript of poems for the poet; or a mixed-genre portfolio, for students who have completed a dual-genre option, that reflects the course of study.
+Along with their thesis, and in order to fulfill their graduation requirements, students will also submit a revised critical essay (of approximately 15 pages which is finalized in their third term) and give a reading from their work during their final graduate residency.

 Sixteen credits are conferred per term, upon successful completion of all required work, and 64 credits are required for the MFA degree, 80 for the dual-genre option.